Don’t be afraid to dream big—you should always dream! If you don’t have a dream, you’ll never be able to make it come true!

 The author

-Mauro began his professional career at Philips Design and then created his own design firm, Wisemad Srl, in Italy with the celebrated entertainment producer and music star Claudio Cecchetto.
-His work on wearable technologies has been showcased at the Louvre in Paris as well as the Seoul Art Center.
+He began his career at Philips Design and later co-founded his own design firm, Wisemad Srl, in Italy with renowned entertainment producer and music icon Claudio Cecchetto.
+His work in wearable technology has been exhibited at the Louvre in Paris and the Seoul Arts Center.

-PepsiCo's award-winning chief design officer reveals the secret to creating life-changing innovation: putting human needs and wants at the center of any design process.
+The award-winning designer reveals the secret to creating life-changing innovation: putting human needs and wants at the center of any design process.

 “Innovation is an act of love — or at least it should be.
 Always.
 It is a gesture of empathy, respect, generosity, of one human being’s devotion to another,” writes Mauro Porcini at the beginning of this extraordinary book.

-It is in part a memoir by one of the world’s leading designer — the first chief design officer at both 3M and PepsiCo.
+It is in part a memoir by one of the world’s leading designer — the first chief design officer at 3M, PepsiCo and Samsung.
 But even more, it is a manifesto for a genuine, authentic, and deeply humanistic approach to innovation, one that aims to create personal and social value first and financial and economic value afterward.

 In every industry, globalization and new technologies have lowered the traditional barriers to entry like never before.
 Either you design extraordinary and innovative products, brands, and experiences or somebody will beat you to it and ultimately take your place.
 Porcini shows, in example after example and story after story, that the key to real, world-changing innovation is to put people first – not only the people we innovate for but also the people who lead the innovation process.